 How circumspect, exact and proportionate were all their movements!
 How unlike the politicians of today, especially the entire GOP!
 Their statesmanship looked beyond the passing moment, and stretched away in strength into the distant future.
 They seized upon eternal principles, and set a glorious example in their defense.
 Mark them!

-I, like Frederick Douglass, hold the Declaration of Independence in high esteem as “the ring-bolt to the chain of your nation’s destiny.” and feel that he principles contained in that instrument are saving principles.
+I, like Frederick Douglass, hold the Declaration of Independence in high esteem as “the ring-bolt to the chain of your nation’s destiny.” and feel that the principles contained in that instrument are saving principles.
 Also, especially under this current treasonous administration I, like Frederick, feel we should “stand by those principles, be true to them on all occasions, in all places, against all foes, and at whatever cost.”
-My business, if I have any here today, is with the present, 244-years later.
-2020, which is the accepted time with God and his cause is the everliving now.
+My business, if I have any here today, is with the present, 245-years later.
+2021, which is the accepted time with God and his cause is the ever-living now.

-Thus, considering the ongoing racist oppression of Black people – in all walks of Life and every socio-economic level in America – I, like Frederick Douglass did 168 years ago today, ask “What can the 4th of July mean to Black people, descendants of slaves, who are still oppressed and in many areas held in racial bondage, in this nation?”
-As long as there is a George Floyd, a Breonna Taylor, a Michael Stewart, an Amadou Diallo or thousands of other Black people senselessly murdered by the people sworn to protect us, how can we feel free?
-As long as we are discriminated against in our workplaces and thus unable to achieve our greatest potential both and financially, how are we free?
+Thus, considering the ongoing racist oppression of Black people – in all walks of Life and every socio-economic level in America – I, like Frederick Douglass did 169 years ago today, ask “What can the 4th of July mean to Black people, descendants of slaves, who are still oppressed and in many areas held in racial bondage, in this nation?”
+As long as there is a George Floyd, a Breonna Taylor, a Michael Stewart, an Amadou Diallo, an Elijah McClain, a Duante Wright, a Philando Castille, or thousands of other Black people senselessly murdered by the people sworn to protect us, how can we feel free?
+As long as we are discriminated against in our workplaces and thus unable to achieve our greatest potential at work, in service and financially, how are we free?
 As long as we do not receive loans and lines of credit or VC capital for our businesses, how can we celebrate?
 As long as there are vast disparities in healthcare, housing and every other marker of in American life, what does independence mean to us?

 As Frederick Douglass states, “We have to do with the past only as we can make it useful to the present and to the future.
 To all inspiring motives, to noble deeds which can be gained from the past, we are welcome.
 But now is the time, the important time.
 Your ancestors have lived, died, and have done their work, and have done much of it well.
 You live and must die, and you must do your work.”